patroni/patroni/docs/patronictl.rst

 Description
 """""""""""

-``patronictl remove`` remove information about the cluster from the DCS.
+``patronictl remove`` removes information of the cluster from the DCS.

 It is an interactive action.

 .. warning::
-    This operation will destroy the information about the Patroni cluster in the DCS.
+    This operation will destroy the information of the Patroni cluster from the DCS.

 Parameters
 """"""""""